Orange066/EndmemberNet/README.md

 You can then find the trained detection model and the test dataset results in the `detection/runs/train/` and `detection/runs/detect/` folders, respectively.

+You can skip the training step and directly download the pretrained model from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model), and put the pretrained model to the directory `detection/runs/train/unmixing/weights/`.

 ### 3. Train segmentation model

 Run the following code to train and test the segmentation model: